-Tying up any loose ends like taking in funds, completing forms, getting the documents for loans and liens, and making sure you get a clean title to the property in preparation of your purchase gets finalized are all parts of closing in which an escrow company is useful.
+Clearing the final hurdles like receiving funds, finishing forms, getting the documents for loans and liens, and making sure you get a clear title to the property in preparation of your purchase gets finalized are all parts of closing in which an escrow agent is useful.

-These are the legal forms that escrow companies usually look for:
+These are the legal forms that escrow holders usually look for:

 - Fire and other insurance policies